Campus Improvement Plan

 Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP
+Strategy's Expected Result/Impact: Submitted campus EOP in September.

-Staff Responsible for Monitoring: Administrators
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year.

 Strategy's Expected Result/Impact: Campus procedures maintained in campus EOP.
-Staff training documents maintained
+Staff training documents maintained.

-Staff Responsible for Monitoring: Administrators Safety Committee
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility